astuder/CounterLib-Energia/README.md

 	Counter<CL_TimerA1> MyCounter; // use timer A1, which uses pin P1.6 as input

 Below a list of supported timers and their pins.
-Note that not all MCUs support all timers.
+Note that not all MCUs support all timers and that some timers may be on multiple pins.

 | Timer       | G2553,G2452,G2231 | F5529 | FR5969 | FR6989 |
 |------------ | -------	|------- |-------- |-------|